 What are the risks and potential complications of the procedure?

 As with any surgery, there is a risk of complications.
 In the hands of an experienced surgeon, there is minimal risk for bleeding, infection, blood clots, brain damage, stroke or heart attack.

 The risks of this procedure vary, depending on the severity of your carotid artery disease, location of the blockage, whether you've had a previous stroke and the presence of other coexisting medical conditions.
-Special precautions are taken to decrease these risks, and there may be other possible risks.
-When you meet with your doctor, please ask questions to make sure you understand the risks of the procedure and why the procedure is recommended.
+If this surgery is recommended as a treatment option for you, please talk with your health care team about why the procedure is recommended, the benefits and risks of the procedure, as well as the hospital's surgical outcomes.

 How do I prepare for carotid endarterectomy?

 A few days before the procedure, pre-procedure tests may be performed to ensure that it is safe to perform the surgery.
 Your surgeon may order a cerebral angiogram to better define your brain anatomy.
 A cerebral angiogram is an invasive diagnostic test that is used to produce X-ray pictures of the inside of blood vessels in the head.
 In many instances now, however, this information can be obtained from either CT angiography or MR angiography.
 These are non-invasive methods to obtain information regarding your carotid arteries and your brain, and these can be performed without risk of stroke.

 You may need to discontinue certain medications before the procedure.
 Your health care team will provide specific instructions to help you prepare for the procedure.
 Nearly all patients will remain on aspirin through the procedure.
 It is important to check with your physician before stopping aspirin or plavix, if you are on these medications.